dmcaulay/node-grafana/README.md

 ## Configure

-Copy `grafana/config.sample.js` to `grafana/config.js`

-Uncomment the 'Graphite & Elasticsearch example setup' block and replace it with the following:
+Uncomment the 'Graphite & Elasticsearch example setup' block in `grafana/config.js` and replace it with the following:

 ```js
       // Graphite & Elasticsearch example setup